 A course that tracks Irish literary engagement with forms of environmental knowledge, beginning with contemporary fictions of climate crisis and tracking back to the beginnings of the Anthropocene in the eighteenth century.
 Authors to be studied include Mike McCormack, Paula Meehan, Sinad Morrisey, JM Synge, Jane Barlow, James Clarence Mangan, Lady Morgan and Maria Edgeworth; topics to include scale, periodisation, hunger, food security, energy and interdisciplinarity.
 The course will also explore the literary inscription of specific Irish environments including coast, shore, bog and mountain.

 "Watery Romanticism: Crossing the Irish Sea with Keats"

 Wednesday, December 6, 5:00pm reception, 6:00pm lecture; free and open to the public

 Burns Library, Thompson Room

-Follow the link below to read about each of the more than thirty Burns Visiting Scholars whom we have welcomed to campus since the program began in 1991.
+Follow the link below to read about each of the more than forty Burns Visiting Scholars whom we have welcomed to campus since the program began in 1991.
 For several of our more recent scholars, you will find links to streaming recordings of their public lectures.